(Click here for bottom)

 JC

 Jean Chrétien.
-An answer to a trivia question in the US: name a recent PM of Canada.
+A possible answer to a tough trivia question in the US: name a twentieth-century Canadian prime minister other than Pierre Trudeau.

-If you can't remember, you might get away with ``Jay Cee -- uhh....''
-It's been a popular pair of initials for Canadian PM's.
+If you can't remember, you might get away with ``oh, it's on the tip of my tongue -- the initials are Jay, uh, Cee -- it's uhh....''
+J and C have been a popular pair of initials for Canadian PM's.
 An interesting borderline case is John Turner.
 After serving in a few Liberal governments, in 1975 he resigned in protest from a Pierre Trudeau government and went to work in the private sector.
 He returned to full-time politics in 1984 when Pierre Trudeau retired.
 That June he defeated Jean Chrétien (remember him?) to be elected leader of the Liberal Party, and so became PM.
 How did he defeat Jean Chrétien?
 Well, a number of unsatisfactory theories have been proposed, but I think the name is key.
 Even though he was apparently born John Napier Turner (in Sussex, England), he was also known as John Christopher Turner.
-That doubtless provided the margin of victory.
+Perhaps that provided the margin of victory.

 You could hardly believe it, but in just a few short months, Turner was engulfed in scandal, and the next September he was replaced as PM by Progressive Conservative Party leader Brian Mulroney.
 (So Turner was PM ``1984-1984.''
 Parliamentary systems have their lighter side.)
 It should have been obvious that Mulroney's successor in June 1993, Kim Campbell, had to use the nickname Jane when she faced Jean Chrétien the following November.
-She was PM ``1993-1993.''
+PM ``1993-1993.''
+She was overwhelmed because her opponent was Joseph Jacques Jean Chrétien.
+It was overdetermined.

 JC, J.C.